 Be aware that if you dial 911 from a cell phone, the call will go directly to the Massachusetts State Police before being routed to the Easton Police Station and then to the Stonehill Campus Police Department.
-For non-emergency calls, please contact Campus Police at 508-565-5100.
+For non-emergency calls, please call the Campus Police business line at 508-565-5100.